 Glaucoma is an eye disease that impairs vision in older patients.
 The optic nerve becomes damaged which results in vision loss.
 The two main type of glaucoma are: open angle glaucoma and angle closure glaucoma.
 Open angle glaucoma is the most common form of glaucoma and is often unnoticed or untreated in the early stages.
 Most patients do not realize they are suffering from open angle glaucoma because it is virtually painless.
 That is why it is important to have regularly scheduled eye examinations to monitor for diseases such as glaucoma that can slowly become more damaging over time.
 Angle closure glaucoma is the other main form of glaucoma that impacts old patients but is much less common than open angle glaucoma.
 Angle closure glaucoma can accelerate much faster and cause more serve damage to the optic nerve.

 Regardless of the type of glaucoma that a patient had, the damage to the optic ultimately have the same impact.
 The optic nerve fibers are slowly destroyed causing the optic nerve to appear as someone has just scooped out the insides.
-As the loss of tissue progresses, it become more noticeable to the doctor examining the eye that the disease is present.
+As the loss of tissue progresses, it becomes more noticeable to the doctor examining the eye that the disease is present.
 The progressive loss of the optic nerve tissue causes the vision to be decreased.
 Ultimately, a patient may go blind from suffering from glaucoma.

 Causes of glaucoma: